HELP DESK INFORMATION

 - Knowledge Base: Check out 100s of articles to help yourself with technology questions: http://wiki.letu.edu.

 - Email: Requests for support can be sent via email to email@example.com.

 - Website: The Information Technology website is available at www.letu.edu/it and Twitter feed @LETUIT.
 Website contains detailed info about technology at LeTourneau University.
-Live Chat, Self Service help, discounts, knowledge base, FAQs, support resources, instructional references, news, project information, policies, and staff contact information.
+Self-Service help, discounts, knowledge base, FAQs, support resources, instructional references, news, project information, policies, and staff contact information.

-LetNet accounts provide students access to LetNet resources using the same user name and password used to access the MyLETU Portal (https://my.letu.edu) during the application process.
-If you forget your password or are unable to login, you can recover a new password by going to the MyLETU portal and clicking the “Forgot Password?” link.
+LetNet accounts provide students access to LetNet resources using the same user name and password used to access the MyLETU Portal (my.letu.edu) during the application process.
+If you forget your password or are unable to login, you can recover a new password by going to the MyLETU portal and clicking the “Forgot My Password” link.

 FILE SHARING AND P2P

 LeTourneau University has put together information regarding your responsibility as a student concerning File Sharing and Peer-to-Peer (P2P) networks.
 Please review this information and look for the link on using Legal Alternatives to ensure you are following not only LeTourneau policy but Federal Guidelines.
 Review all of this information as well as a tutorial by going to www.letu.edu/filesharing.
 In addition, be sure you understand the policy for copyright violations available on this web site.

 Every student attending LeTourneau University is automatically assigned a LeTourneau E-mail account.
 Every student is responsible for reading their email on a regular basis and will be held accountable for official University communication sent through electronic mail, voicemail, and campus mail.
 Information about email services may be found at wiki.letu.edu/x/HIBcAQ